 Grow our e-Table business.
 Our TMAX e-Tables are developed for us by TableMAX Corporation.
-Having installed the majority of TMAX e-Tables we received last year, we are awaiting the next major release of the TMAX e-Table, referred to as the "Model E." We have been informed by TableMAX Corporation that the majority of the Model E's development is complete and it has been submitted for regulatory approval with Gaming Labs International, an independent testing organization.
-We expect to offer this product to gaming operators in 2013.
+Having installed the majority of TMAX e-Tables we received in prior years, we are now offering the latest version of the TMAX e-Table, referred to as the "Model E." Currently, there are several Model E's in the field generating revenue and we have been informed by TableMAX Corporation that there will be delivery of additional units in mid-2014.
+We expect to expand placements of the TMAX product and increase our revenues in 2014.